google/flatbuffers/docs/source/KotlinUsage.md

 `FlatBufferBuilder` to force all fields you set to actually be written.
 This of course increases the size of the buffer somewhat, but this may be acceptable for a mutable buffer.

+TODO :
+(todo subclass Table for unions ?) for better type safety ?